nanocosmos/docs/docs/webrtc/nanostream_webrtc_multiple_webcasts.md

 What we will do in this example:
 - create two instances of the API
 - register required event handlers
-- start 2 previews, one for camera, one for screen share
+- start two previews, one for camera, one for screen share
 - start each Webcast, once the regarding preview has succeeded

 #### 1) Create API instances